blexolonde/Customer-Churn-Prediction-for-SyriaTel/README.md

 This project aims to predict customer churn for **SyriaTel**, a telecommunications company.
 Churn prediction is crucial for reducing customer loss and improving retention strategies.
 The goal is to build a classification model that identifies at-risk customers before they leave the service.

 ## 📂 Dataset
-The dataset contains customer usage patterns and service-related features.
-The key target variable is **Churn**, which indicates whether a customer has left the service.
+The dataset, sourced from Kaggle, contains customer records with various attributes such as:

+Customer service calls

+Call minutes (day, evening, night, international)

+International plan usage

+Account length and total charge information

+Churn status (target variable)

 ## 🎯 Objective
 - Develop and evaluate machine learning models to predict customer churn.